naomichan/nydus/README.md

 # nydus

-A HeroProtocol adapter for JS written in TypeScript, 100% generated.
+A HeroProtocol/S2Protocol adapter for JS written in TypeScript, mostly generated.